INSURANCE HOUSE PTY LTD ABN 33 006 500 072 AFSL 240954

 Sometimes we are required, or authorised, by law to disclose your personal information.
 We may disclose your personal information to a Court in response to a subpoena, or to the Australian Taxation Office following a direction issued under taxation laws.

 Please note that this information may be shared among the companies within the Insurance Industry and you agree to us doing so unless you tell us otherwise.
 If you would prefer that we do not use your information in this way, please contact us on 1300 305 834 or email firstname.lastname@example.org to let us know.

-A small number of insurers utilised by Insurance House are located in countries outside of Australia (mostly the United Kingdom).
+A small number of insurers and third party service providers utilised by Insurance House are located in countries outside of Australia (mostly the United Kingdom and Ireland).
 You acknowledge that, by agreeing to the disclosure of your information to these entities outside of Australia, we will no longer be required to take reasonable steps to ensure the overseas recipient’s compliance with the Australian privacy law in relation to your information and will not be liable to you for any breach of the Australian privacy law by these overseas recipients and, on this basis you consent to such disclosure.

 Insurance House must take reasonable steps to ensure that the personal information it collects, uses or discloses is accurate, complete and up to date.